2do2go/connect-to-mongo/Readme.md

   - `ttl` MongoDB session TTL in seconds
   - `user` User for MongoDB
   - `password` Password for MongoDB authentication
-  - `auto_reconnect` This is passed directly to the MongoDB Server constructor as the auto_reconnect option defaulting to false
+  - `ssl` Use SSL to connect to MongoDB defaulting to false
   - `prefix` Key prefix defaulting to "sess:"

 ## Usage